Elementary performing arts

 About Elementary Performing Arts

-In addition to these enrichment classes, CMCS also offers choir and band year-round to students in grade 4 and up.
+In addition to these enrichment classes, CMCS also offers choir to grades 4 and up; and band year-round to students in grade 5 and up.
 These classes both meet twice a week.
+In choir, students continue learning rudiments of music such as rhythm, melody, and 2–4-part harmony.
+They learn singing techniques, how to sing with others, and how to read music.
+This also prepares them for performing at our Christmas Chapel service, at at least one Sunday Church service, and at an annual spring performance at a local theme park.
+They are also introduced to a variety of music and music styles.
 In band, the students have the opportunity to improve their music notation and rhythm beyond what is taught during their weekly lessons.
-They learn how to play a new instrument, play with others, and are introduced to a variety of music and music styles.
-In choir, students continue learning rudiments of music such as rhythm, melody and harmony.
-They learn singing techniques, how to sing with others, and how to sing in harmony.
-They are also introduced to a variety of music and music styles.
+They learn how to play a new instrument, play with others in an ensemble, and are introduced to a variety of music and music styles.
 Both band and choir have several on-and off-campus performances throughout the year.

 Each year, our students from grades 4th-6th perform in a Spring Musical.
 In the spring, our students were able to shine and showcase their talents in Annie, the Musical.